Verbium/medauto/README.md

 * Select TV shows and view details such as descriptions, fanart, episode listings.
 * Organise media and search for episodes / movies using an indexer (details supplied by user)

+### Does it do any of this yet? ###

+No :) but it will.
+You can current search for tv shows which uses the tvdb api.
+More features will be added in the future.

 ### How do I get set up? ###

 * Pull this repo